sec-ab-it/Anti-Donut-Protection/README.md

 # 🛡️ Anti-Donut-Protection 🍩
 Tested with Python 3.7.5 on macOS Catalina 10.15.3
 ## Description:
 * When you start ADP program is activated witin 5 seconds by default.
 Afterwards program awaits for mouse/keyboard action.
 After any action on PC, screen is locked and webcam takes photo.
-Photos are saved on desktop in 'Victims' folder.
+Photos are saved in 'Victims' folder.
 More functionality on a way.
 ## Dependencies:
 * Install python packages `pip install -r requirements.txt`
 ## Run: